rkt6865/rktHVTools/README.md

 - Get-HVHostHardware - Retrieve manufacturer, model, memory, and CPUs for a physical Hyper-V host
 - Get-HVLldpInfo - Retrieve physical switch/port information for each interface of a Hyper-V host
 - Get-HVWWN - Retrieve WWN information for each HBA of a Hyper-V host
+- Get-HVCsvInfo - Retrieve basic information for a specific CSVs anywhere within the VMM